charmoniumQ/wf-reg-test/README.md

 - Computational experiment runtimes
   - [x] [Nextflow](https://nextflow.io)
   - [x] [Snakemake](https://snakemake.github.io/)
+    - [ ] Make sure Conda cache and Singularity cache are disabled.
+    - [ ] Run singularity in a tighter container.
+In the current system, the process can still write to $HOME, I think.
+    - [ ] Make sure malicious workflows can do no damage.
+    - [ ] Capture a summary Singularity image files and Conda env without storing the entire thing.
+This can be useful for provenance, tell me the first difference between their run and mine.
   - [ ] SAW NGW (proprietary)
   - [ ] Galaxy
   - [ ] WDL